 Harris Organic has two organic brandy stills.
 The first one is a 300L stainless pot still with a copper condenser.
 The capacity of the condenser is rated at 20kW.
-The pot is fired with wood, which is highly unusual these days.
-Most stills are gas-fired or electric.
+The pot still is fired with wood, which is highly unusual these days.
+Most pot stills are gas-fired or electrically heated.
 The wood used is provided by the vine arms pruned off with the chainsaw during the winter pruning or timber gathered from Swan Valley properties.

-This organic brandy still is used firstly to “knock down” the freshly fermented wine into a stable alcoholic organic brandy solution (low wines) so it can be used later.
-Later the brandy low wines are redistilled to produce eau de vie to make fine wood-aged organic brandy in a Cognac style.
+Rotunda is used firstly to “knock down” the freshly fermented wine into a stable alcoholic organic brandy solution (low wines) so it can be used later.
+Later the brandy low wines are redistilled to produce an eau de vie to make fine wood-aged organic brandy in a Cognac style.

 Bertha the column still